GoeroenM/Snake-Solver/README.md

 This keeps going until the cube is solved.

 Note: since the time required to solve the cube increases exponentially for each extra block you need to place, you'll need to know the starting positions of at least ~10 blocks, or the code will take a ridiculous amount of time to run.
-At 11 blocks, it took me
+At 11 blocks, it took my laptop around 8 hours and 30 minutes.

 define_snake.txt and define_snake_reverse.txt contain the definitions of the 'snake': each block and whether or not it is an elbow.